mikefarah/yq/README.md

   yq [flags]
   yq [command]

+Examples:

+# yq defaults to 'eval' command if no command is specified.
+See "yq eval --help" for more examples.
+cat myfile.yml | yq '.stuff' # outputs the data at the "stuff" node from "myfile.yml"

+yq -i '.stuff = "foo"' myfile.yml # update myfile.yml inplace

 Available Commands:
-  completion       Generate the autocompletion script for the specified shell eval             Apply the expression to each document in each yaml file in sequence eval-all         Loads _all_ yaml documents of _all_ yaml files and runs expression once help             Help about any command shell-completion Generate completion script
+  completion       Generate the autocompletion script for the specified shell eval             (default) Apply the expression to each document in each yaml file in sequence eval-all         Loads _all_ yaml documents of _all_ yaml files and runs expression once help             Help about any command shell-completion Generate completion script